async-labs/saas/README.md

 Internal and external API requests will be sent from `http://localhost:3000` to `http://localhost:8000`.

-All environmental variables in `api` are avaialable on server only and kept in `.env` file that you should create, add environmental variables to it and keep this file in `.gitignore`.
+All environmental variables in `api` are avaialable on server only and kept in a `.env` file that you should create, add environmental variables to it and keep this file in `.gitignore`.

 ## Deploy

-To run two apps (`app` and `api`) at the same time.
+To run the two apps (`app` and `api`) at the same time, follow the instructions below.
-Find instructions below.

 - Inside `app` folder, create `now.json` file with following content:
   ```